 Here are five common mistakes that single 30-somethings make, so you know just what to avoid.

 This first mistake is for those who have yet to hit age 35.
 Since you’re not married, you’ve never felt the need to save for a BTO like many young couples you know.
 That’s natural, as 35 remains the age when singles can buy an HDB flat.

 But, unless you plan on living with parents forever, you should start saving for your own home early so you have a decent amount of savings for when you hit 35 and are eligible to apply for a BTO or resale flat.

-Given that HDB flats can cost anything from S$200,000 to as high as S$600,000 these days, and prices inflate every year, it’s good to get a head-start on your housing costs as early as you can.
+Given that HDB flats can cost up to S$740,000 these days, and prices inflate every year, it’s good to get a head-start on your housing costs as early as you can.